Whey Protein Drinks

 I tried hemp protein drinks but they did not taste good to me.
 Hemp is a wonderful protein and my body likes it but if I don't like the taste, I won't continue using it.
 Had to toss half of many containers because of that over the years.

 I have tried quite a few whey protein drinks over the years.
 The experience I repeatedly had was that whey protein drinks made my stomach cramp and I felt bloated.
 After a few days on every whey protein drink I tried, I felt like the insides of my intestines were raw.
 I tried milk protein drinks too.
 I'm not severely lactose-intolerant but did notice that milk protein drinks created too much mucus and phlegm.

 I did not give up though.
 I kept trying every new product I saw.
 And one day, I saw Mix1.
 Mix1 is a whey protein drink so I didn't hold much hope that I could tolerate it, given my past experience with whey drinks.
 It was lactose-free though so that was a plus.
-I was pleasantly surprised at the taste of the Mix1 drinks and, after drinking one for breakfast for a few days, even happier that I had no abdominal cramping, gas or bloating.
+I was pleasantly surprised at the taste of the Mix1 drinks and, after drinking one for breakfast for a few days, even happier that I had minimal abdominal cramping, gas or bloating.

 If you are looking for a good protein drink, I can recommend mix1 from personal experience, if you can find it.
 It is lactose-free and casein-free.
 Apparently casein is the culprit behind the gas and bloating that so many experience with whey protein. mix1 is partially organic ingredients too.
 I'd like it even better if it were entirely organic but will take what I can get!